hiroki-kyoto/AverageInstance/README.md

 in `osi_mnist.py`.
 Classification performances run by different hyper-parameters are logged in `./test/osi-mnist/AE.txt`.
 The best reported is as `94.0%`, which has not reached the level of SOTA.
+4. To reproduce our reported results, please use pretrained models stored in path `./models/`.
+They are in pytorch flavour.
+Besides, you'll be suggested to download MNIST dataset into path `../Datasets/MNIST/`, or can simply use latent code stored in `./average_instances/` to generate unseen samples of MNIST.

 ### Future Direction
 1. Figure out the reason behind the gap between softmax-based classifier